fabric-testbed/CredentialManager/README.md

 ## <a name="usage"></a>Usage
 ### <a name="config"></a>Configuration
 #### Nginx Config
-No change is needed for development deployment, for production, replace `$host` with host domain name.
+No change is needed for development deployment, for production, enable password if Certs have one.
 ```
  server {
      listen 443 ssl http2;